 ATP test swabs are field usable units that test for the presence of adenosine triphosphate.
-Adenosine Triphosphate is the energy molecule that is present in all living organisms.
-This test method has a long track record of use in the food-production and medical industry where sterile or near-sterile conditions are required.
-ATP test kits only test for a specific molecule, and cannot differentiate between organisms that have been killed with a disinfectant or sanitizing agent.
+Adenosine Triphosphate is the primary energy molecule that is present in all living organisms.
+This test method has a long track record of use in the food-production and medical industries where sterile or near-sterile conditions are required.
+ATP test kits only test for a specific molecule, and cannot differentiate between organisms that have been killed with a disinfectant or sanitizing agent, or are still alive.

 PCR or Genetic Testing

 PCR testing for SARS-CoV-2 (coronavirus) is still in the very early stages.
 This test method utilizes a lab analysis called polymerase-chain-reaction.
 This analysis can detect even very small amounts of the RNA (genetic material) that is very specific to a virus or other organism.